Every branch of the United States military knows coffee.

 Maybe not all those symptoms.
 Perhaps only some of them.
 Caffeine is going to affect people differently because of the amount of caffeine taken in and the other factors affecting metabolism.

-Decreasing the caffeine level in your body
+Decreasing the caffeine level in your body long term

 If you’ve decided less caffeine in your system would make you feel better, keep in mind most people will feel terrible if they abruptly cut back on their caffeinated beverages.